 Completing the Second American Revolution

-the Constitutional The first post-constitutional major skirmish in the ongoing battle of the "common people" against the wealthy class, was the passage of the Bill of Rights in 1791.
+The first post-constitutional major skirmish in the ongoing battle of the "common people" against the wealthy class, was the passage of the Bill of Rights in 1791.
 These first ten amendments to the Constitution embodied many of the working class's concerns which had been expressed during the ratification process.
 But it is exceptionally important to recognize that the original Constitution and the Bill of Rights omit any protection for common people against corporations or capitalist employees.

 Following the imposition of a plutocratic Constitution on American citizens, there have been continual uprisings by enlightened elements of the working class in America because they have recognized that the nation suffers under an oppressive capitalist class.

-• The Anti-Renter movement in the Hudson River Valley near Albany, New York in 1839 was a protest against the patroonship system, created in the 1660s when the Dutch ruled New York, in which the rich had vast land holdings and the tenants paid taxes and rents.
+The Anti-Renter movement in the Hudson River Valley near Albany, New York in 1839 was a protest against the patroonship system, created in the 1660s when the Dutch ruled New York, in which the rich had vast land holdings and the tenants paid taxes and rents.
 The Rensselaer family, for example, ruled over about eighty thousand tenants and had accumulated a fortune of $41 million.
 The movement grew to ten thousand men and was finally put down by a cavalry unit of three thousand who came up from New York City.

-• The Dorr Rebellion in Rhode Island in 1841-1843 was led by Thomas Dorr, a lawyer from a well-to-do family.
+The Dorr Rebellion in Rhode Island in 1841-1843 was led by Thomas Dorr, a lawyer from a well-to-do family.
 He advocated that the twelve thousand working class people in Rhode Island without the right to vote, should not pay taxes or serve in the militia for the five thousand who had land and could vote.
 Thousands joined the Dorr uprising and in 1841 they organized their own "People's Convention" outside the legal system.
-The convention drafted a new constitution without property qualifications for voting. uprising In 1842 fourteen thousand people in Rhode Island voted for the new constitution, including about five thousand with property, a clear majority in the state.
+The convention drafted a new constitution without property qualifications for voting.
+In 1842 fourteen thousand people in Rhode Island voted for the new constitution, including about five thousand with property, a clear majority in the state.
 In April of 1842 they held an unofficial election in which Dorr ran unopposed for governor and six thousand people voted for him.
 The "official" governor of Rhode Island requested federal assistance to put down the rebellion and President John Tyler sent in federal troops to quash the uprising.
 In the Rhode Island elections of 1843, the Law and Order group, opposed by former Dorrites, used intimidation on a grand scale.
 Military officers threatened their men, employers intimidated their employees, landlords their tenants, to elect the proper people.
 The Law and Order group lost in the industrial towns, won in the agrarian areas, and took over all major offices.
 Dorr was convicted of treason and spent twenty months in jail before being pardoned.

-• In the early twentieth century, the workers formed the AFL, IWW, CIO, and many other labor organizations to try to force the rich industrialists to provide American workers a living wage and safe working conditions.
+In the early twentieth century, the workers formed the AFL, IWW, CIO, and many other labor organizations to try to force the rich industrialists to provide American workers a living wage and safe working conditions.

-• Even during the second world war, supposedly the most "popular" war in history, there were 14,000 strikes involving 6.7 million workers, more than in any other comparable period in American history.
+Even during the second world war, supposedly the most "popular" war in history, there were 14,000 strikes involving 6.7 million workers, more than in any other comparable period in American history.
 In 1944, a year before the end of WWII, there were a million workers on strike, in mines, steel mills, and in the auto and transportation equipment industries.

 The Obscenities of Irresponsible Wealth

-Kevin Phillips's Wealth and Democracy Since that time, the rapacious increase in wealth by American plutocrats has been fostered by the U.S. Constitution's plutocratic structure of government.
+Since that time, the rapacious increase in wealth by American plutocrats has been fostered by the U.S. Constitution's plutocratic structure of government.
 In 1850, 1,000 southern families received about $50 million a year income while all the other 660,000 families combined received about $60 million a year.
 In 1920s America one-tenth of one percent of the wealthy at the top received as much income as the combined income of 42 percent of the people at the bottom.

-Plato and Aristotle No nation in man's history has ever achieved a true commonwealth.
+No nation in man's history has ever achieved a true commonwealth.
 American citizens have historically enjoyed a wider range of liberties than most citizens in other countries.
 But those American liberties have always been at the sufferance of the rulers.
 When they have felt it necessary they limited or destroyed American liberties without compunction.
 Americans have suffered under restrictions to civil liberties throughout our history.

-• The 1780 Riot Act allowed the Boston authorities to keep people in jail without trial
+The 1780 Riot Act allowed the Boston authorities to keep people in jail without trial

-• The Sedition Act of 1789 made it a crime to say or write anything "false, scandalous and malicious" against the government, Congress, or the President
+The Sedition Act of 1789 made it a crime to say or write anything "false, scandalous and malicious" against the government, Congress, or the President

-• The 1917 Espionage Act led to imprisonment of Americans who spoke or wrote against World War I
+The 1917 Espionage Act led to imprisonment of Americans who spoke or wrote against World War I

-• President Truman's March 22, 1947 Executive Order 9835 initiated a program to search out any "infiltration of disloyal persons" in the U.S. government
+President Truman's March 22, 1947 Executive Order 9835 initiated a program to search out any "infiltration of disloyal persons" in the U.S. government

-• The 1950 Internal Security Act laid the groundwork for the insane trampling of civil liberties called McCarthyism
+The 1950 Internal Security Act laid the groundwork for the insane trampling of civil liberties called McCarthyism

-• The 1996 "Antiterrorism and Effective Death Penalty Act" deprives Americans of our Constitutional protections of habeas corpus review in federal courts.
+The 1996 "Antiterrorism and Effective Death Penalty Act" deprives Americans of our Constitutional protections of habeas corpus review in federal courts.

-• The tyrannous "Patriot" Act instituted by Bush II creates, among other outrages, "roving wiretap" authority, unsubstantiated subpoena of anyone the FBI chooses and arrest of anyone who tells others of these illegal subpoenas, search and seizure of assets as long it is claimed that the search is "related to terrorism or clandestine intelligence activities," etc, ad nauseam.
+The tyrannous "Patriot" Act instituted by Bush II creates, among other outrages, "roving wiretap" authority, unsubstantiated subpoena of anyone the FBI chooses and arrest of anyone who tells others of these illegal subpoenas, search and seizure of assets as long it is claimed that the search is "related to terrorism or clandestine intelligence activities," etc, ad nauseam.

 The Struggle of the Oppressed